DONATE

 In Defense of Animals Works to End the Dog Meat Trade

-Eating dog meat might be incomprehensible to most of us.
-But across Asia, millions of dogs are still raised for meat and transported in conditions that are beyond inhumane.
-Every single year, dogs are brutally slaughtered for their meat.
+Eating dog meat might be incomprehensible to most of us, but across Asia and Africa, millions of dogs and many cats are still raised and stolen for meat, and transported and slaughtered in conditions that are beyond inhumane.
+We’re working to end this through direct rescue in South Korea and China, and advocacy through our Global Anti-Dog Meat Coalition.

 Show moreShow less

 Not only does the dog meat trade subject dogs to horrific living conditions and barbaric slaughter methods, it’s putting human health at risk.
-The dog meat trade is largely unregulated.
-Live markets and restaurants that sell dog meat, and transportation of sick dogs, are often guilty of unsanitary conditions that harbour and spread diseases.
+This trade is largely unregulated; the unsanitary conditions that often surround the slaughter of dogs and the sale of their meat at live markets and restaurants increases the risk of spreading diseases, as does transporting sick dogs.

 The World Health Organization has linked the dog meat trade to outbreaks of a number of diseases in people, including cholera, trichinellosis and rabies.
 Rabies alone is a significant problem for both dogs and people in Asia, and is being perpetuated by transporting dogs domestically and across borders.
-This diminishes the impact of vaccination campaigns, which would otherwise successfully reduce the spread of rabies.
-Dog meat puts everyone at risk.
+This puts everyone at risk, and diminishes the impact of vaccination campaigns, which would otherwise successfully reduce the spread of rabies.
+There’s also the risk of consuming meat from dogs who were given drugs, or killed with poison.

 Overall, the dog meat trade and live animal markets put the global community at risk of zoonotic diseases, which are diseases that can be transmitted between people and animals.